p0lyphase/digitalgarden/src/site/notes/Gilbert Simondon.md

 >[!NOTE] Substantialism
 >Substantialism is a concept that says that being is made up of one substance, reducible to some irreducible kind of matter, for example, atoms.

+## Quotes

+>To propose a conception of individuation as the genesis of an individu- ated being that is not the first element of the being is to be forced to indicate the meaning of the consequences that such a conception must have for the entirety of philosophical thought.
+- Gilbert Simondon - "Individuation in Light of Notions of Form and Information" - pg 361